robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 > Does it look like you are early in identifying the attack (just intrusion), or has the intruder started performing malicious actions?

 View the following GuardDuty findings and take a note of the resources involved:

 * **Recon:IAMUser/MaliciousIPCaller.Custom**
 * **UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom**
 * **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**

 You can see by these findings that the compromised instance is communicating with an IP address on your custom threat list and that API calls are being made from a host on your custom threat list.

-> The API calls are being made using AWS IAM temporary security credentials.
+> The API calls are being made using AWS IAM temporary security credentials coming from an IAM Role for EC2.
 How could you determine this fact yourself?
-We are assuming for the sake of the scenario that the temporary security credentials are coming from the IAM Role associated with the compromised instance.
-Is that actually a fact?

 ### Check if Sensitive Data was Involved